jubbp/ec6net-web/docs/training/foundation/index.md

 - [Nature of Amateur Radio](./modules/Nature_of_AR/nature_of_ar)

 Each section provides sample questions that might be in the assessment.
-Use thes questions to test you understanding of the material you have covered.
+Use these questions to test your understanding of the material you have covered.

-The foundation assessment includes some practical operating requirements.
+>The foundation assessment includes some practical operating requirements.
 Instructions and tips are explained in the Assessment Tips module.

 While readin through the material, you will notice some parts **are bolded.** It is suggested that you pay careful attention to this information.